 Rafale costs Rs 1670 crore per unit if you believe the opposition and Rs 670 crore if you believe the current government.
 Dassault’s CEO, Éric Trappier said that India’s total included costs for Mirage 2000 support.
 He also said that India’s deal included after-sales support which was absent from other countries’ deals.
 In this highly opinionated world pick the number that suits your narrative.

-In simple terms, Rafale can be described as a small fighter jet with very good build quality and latest technology.
+This is how we can describe Rafale vs Sukhoi Su 30 mki in simple terms; Rafale can be described as a small fighter jet with the very good build quality and the latest technology.
 Whereas the Su-30 Mki can be described as a big fighter jet with the Russian build quality and slightly old technology.

 The bigger engine size with thrust vectoring technology gives Su-30 higher top speed and better manoeuvrability.
 It however also means that the plane needs a lot of fuel to run on.
 Rafale is compact and fuel-efficient which means it would cost less to run.
 Add to that the far better build quality of the Rafale and it would cost less to run and maintain.
 While the outright speed and manoeuvrability make Su-30 Mki a better fighter jet in a dog fight, the Rafale is a more rounded multirole jet fighter.